raphCode/master-thesis-muzero/introduction.typ

 outcomes escalates with each additional move searched ahead.
 To have a reasonable chance of discovering an appropriate move by chance, a prohibitively large number of options must be evaluated.
-As a result, traditional search approaches are computationally infeasible.
+As a result, traditional search approaches are computationally infeasible on the !g of Go.

 Even with an appropriate search approach, there remains the problem of evaluating specific board conditions.